MicrosoftDocs/microsoft-365-docs/microsoft-365/compliance/decision-based-on-the-results-in-advanced-ediscovery.md

 - MOE150
 - MET150
 ms.assetid: aed65bcd-0a4f-43e9-b5e5-b98cc376bdf8
-description: "Learn how the Decide tab in Office 365 Advanced eDiscovery provides data that can help you determine the correct size of the review set of case files. "
+description: "Learn how the Decide tab in Advanced eDiscovery provides data that can help you determine the correct size of the review set of case files. "
 ---

 # Decision based on the results in Advanced eDiscovery (classic)